w3cping/font-anti-fingerprinting/README.md

 * precaching, which may waste transferred bytes for fonts that a particular user never uses
-* caching on first use, which in a few cases might expose that a user visited one of a sensitive set of sites to an attacker,
+* caching on first use, which might expose that a user visited one of a sensitive set of sites to an attacker,
 * not allowing this set of fonts at all, which either leads to slow and expensive page loads or a need to change site or user behavior, and